6 Insurance Trends to Keep an Eye On in 2019

 #5.
 Telehealth and Telemedicine

-No doubt you’ve seen the countless announcements of insurers partnering with telehealth options to provide solutions to their plan members on the go (including us with GOeVisit).
+No doubt you’ve seen the countless announcements of insurers partnering with telehealth options to provide solutions to their plan members on the go.
 As technology develops, new and innovative solutions present themselves, and since telehealth makes healthcare more accessible, we’re all for it!

 #6.
 Technology, Automation and Artificial Intelligence (AI)